leonbottou/kegs-universal/README.md

 mostly unchanged with the following three exceptions:
   * The memory protection features of the banked language card memory is now implemented.
-  * The slot 7 smartport hard disk emulation is now implemented and switched like the ROM of a virtual card inserted in slot 7.
+  * The slot 7 smartport hard disk emulation is now switched like the ROM of a virtual card inserted in slot 7.
   * If the slot 7 code fails to find a bootable disk, the search for a bootable disk continues with slots 6 and 5.